Colon Explorer – Welcome

 Giuseppe Gizzi & Lucio Petruzziello

-Added new presentation into the section Proctologic Section - Presentation
+Added new presentation to the diagnostic section - Presentation

 Colonoscopy was introduced in the clinical practice some 50 years ago, in 1963, a few years after the development of the fiber optic scope by Basil Hirschowitz.
 Technologic improvements have since been uninterrupted and today colonoscopy is definitely the “gold standard” procedure to explore the entire large bowel.